architraj99/Typing-Ninja/README.md

 .
 If a word reaches the bottom ... you lose one life

 ## AI usage
-i used ai to just implement the LIVE WPM system which goes along with every word you type
+i used ai for styling and used it to  implement the LIVE WPM system which goes along with every word you type

 ## Controls